-The guys continue talking for 10 minutes, and then Casey places our order, and pays, while Aidan heads up a small set of stairs to claim our favorite booth, and Lloyd and I follow.
+Lloyd and Aidan continue talking for a good 10 minutes, and then just before we make it to the counter, Aidan scrambles up a small set of stairs to claim our favorite booth; and Lloyd and I follow.

-Lloyd shimmies in beside me, and I scooch over toward him, until our thighs are touching; and my left arm is wound around his; and my lips are close enough to press into his bristly, but forever familiar cheek or into his neck or onto his shoulder.
+Lloyd obliges, and shimmies in beside me, and I scooch closer to him, until our thighs touch, and my left arm winds around his right, and my lips press into his bristly, but forever familiar cheek, or onto his neck or shoulder.

 (I don’t care.)

-Ever since Lloyd went away to college, and then Central America, and then Europe (Eastern and Western; with a brief foray into Northern Africa), not to mention the Jersey shore, it’s his skin that I want most, more than the depth of conversation we’ve shared over a lifetime, ever since he could talk really, mostly philosophy, but also music and economics and politics.
+Ever since he went away to college, and then Central America, and then Europe (Eastern and Western; with a brief foray into Northern Africa), not to mention the extended summer at the Jersey shore, it’s his skin that I want most, more than the depth of conversation we’ve shared over a lifetime, ever since he could talk really, mostly philosophy, but also music and economics and politics.